 - 1. A written warning

 - 2. No credit on the assignment in question

 - 3. Disciplinary probation for one or more semesters

 - 4. No credit for the course

 - 5. Suspension for one or more semesters

+- 6. Dismissal from Pacific Oaks College

 Student Conduct and Disciplinary Policies